-- Your ministry will need to thoroughly complete a loan application and return it to the Virginia United Methodist Development Company, LLC, along with all required supporting documents.
+- Your ministry will need to thoroughly complete a loan application and return it to the Virginia United Methodist Development Company (‘DevCo’), along with all required supporting documents.
 Click here to begin the application.

 - DevCo staff will review your application and supporting documentation and follow up with you regarding any questions or concerns.

-- The church must request that the local pastor and the District Superintendent complete the Consent Form and return to the Development Company.
+- The church must request that the local pastor and the District Superintendent complete the Consent Form.
+Once complete, it should be returned to the Development Company.

 - If a site visit is required, a DevCo representative will contact you to make arrangements.